pachyderm/pachyderm/examples/opencv_dominant_color/README.md

 $ make
 ```

 This guide also assumes access to an S3 bucket for the dataset images which will be downloaded at the beginning of the pipeline.
 You should download `images.zip` via our [google drive link](https://drive.google.com/file/d/0B351HZYtYt77XzlscG0wQkxIZmM/view?usp=sharing), unzip the images, and upload to an S3 bucket for the purposes of this example.
 In our case, the bucket is named `opencv-example`.
+The zip file contains 1000 images, but you don't have to upload all of them if you want everything to run quickly on only a few images.

 ## Create a Repo